Antigua Travel Guide

 The Arawak introduced agriculture to the island, including the first pineapples, which would eventually evolve into today’s famous Antigua black pineapple (see the ‘Eating Out‘ section below).
 Antigua was originally called Wa’ladli by the Arawak Indians and is still called this today by the locals.

 Everything changed in 1493 when Christopher Columbus discovered the island.
-He named it Antigua in honor of La Virgen de la Antigua housed in the Seville Cathedral in Spain.
+He named it Antigua in honour of La Virgen de la Antigua housed in the Seville Cathedral in Spain.
 When Columbus arrived he found a lack of fresh water but no lack of aggressive Caribs, hence the island was never settled by the Spaniards.

 The islands were neglected by the early European colonisers but in 1632 the British established a settlement at St. John’s.
 In 1685 Barbuda was leased to brothers John and Christopher Codrington who ran the island as a private estate and used it as a nursery for slaves who worked on their sugar plantations on Antigua.
 The capital of Barbuda today is ‘Codrington’.